RediSearch/redisearch-getting-started/docs/007-query-movies.md

 > FT.SEARCH "idx:movie" "@title:heat -woman" RETURN 2 title plot
 ```

-As you can see the first query only search for woman in the title and return two movies "Heat" and "California Heat", where the second queries will eliminate "California Heat" from the list since the plot contains the word `woman`.
+As you can see the first query only searches for woman in the title and returns two movies "Heat" and "California Heat", where the second query eliminates "California Heat" from the list since the plot contains the word `woman`.

 ---
 </details>